SylviaOne/Repo-hub/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.